 Don’t miss passing through the narrowest street in the world, one person at a time, called ‘Let me pass street’.

-By the time you visit all these Diocletian highlights it will be a lunch time.
-Strolling around palace’s narrow streets, certain pleasant and inviting aromas will be reason enough to take a break at one of the old city restaurants, pizzeria or taverns (konobe).
+By the time you visit all these Diocletian highlights it will likely be lunch time.
+While strolling through palace’s narrow streets, the pleasant scent of local cuisine will invite you to visit one one of the old city restaurants, pizzerias or taverns (konobe).

-Inside the palace walls there are plenty of choices where you can eat very good with normal and acceptable prices.
+Inside the palace walls there are plenty of choices where you can eat very good with reasonable prices.
 I can suggest only few of restaurants I know personally:

 - Apetit (Appetite) restaurant in Subiceva street n° 5.